Ear - Discharge

 Help Me Decide

-- Drainage of substances/liquids with different colors and consistency from the ear canal
+- Drainage of substance or liquid from the ear canal

 - Drainage through an ear tube is included